 If you are an Israeli citizen or new immigrant (oleh), you are personally responsible for joining an Israeli health fund (kupat holim) to assure your access to medical care.
 You must submit the Health Insurance Waiver.

 Security & Travel Warnings

 Jerusalem is a very safe location, with a lower crime rate and higher safety rating than most major cities in the United States or Canada.
 Compare the safety of a variety of international cities.
 Nonetheless, to ensure the maximum safety of our students, we have a wide range of security measures, including a fenced and monitored perimeter, security checks at all campus entrances, and security patrols throughout the campus.
-Students are notified of any special situations through text messages, email, and Facebook messages.
+Students are notified of any travel advisories or other special situations through text messages, email, and Facebook messages, and parents and universities will be notified through our offices abroad.
 Hebrew University’s Rothberg International School (RIS) recommends the following guidelines.

 - Make sure that RIS has your updated contact information.